UAW chief: Union to strike any Detroit automaker that hasn’t reached deal as contracts end next week

 “That’s the plan,” President Shawn Fain responded when asked if the union would strike any of the companies that haven’t reached a tentative deal by the time their national contracts end.

-A strike against all three major automakers — General Motors, Stellantis and Ford — could cause damage not only to the industry as a whole but also to the Midwest economy, and could lead eventually to higher vehicle prices.
+A strike against all three major automakers — General Motors, Stellantis and Ford — could cause damage not only to the industry as a whole but also to the Midwest and even national economy, depending on how long it lasted.
+The auto industry accounts for about 3% of the nation’s economic output.
+A prolonged strike could also lead eventually to higher vehicle prices.

 In an interview with The Associated Press, Fain left open the possibility of avoiding a strike.
-He acknowledged that the union will have to give up some of its demands to reach agreements.
+He acknowledged, more explicitly than he has before, that the union will have to give up some of its demands to reach agreements.
 Contracts with the three companies will all expire at 11:59 p.m.
 Sept.
 14.

+“There’s a lot of back and forth in bargaining,” he said, “and naturally, when you go into bargaining, you don’t always get everything you demand.
+Our workers have high expectations.
+We made a lot of sacrifices going back to the economic recession.”

 In the interview, Fain did report some progress in the negotiations, saying the union will meet Thursday with GM to hear the company’s response to the UAW’s economic demands.
 In addition, discussions are under way with Ford on wages and benefits.
 Stellantis, formerly Fiat Chrysler, has yet to make a counteroffer on wage and benefit demands, he said.

+Some signs of movement in the negotiations have emerged, raising the possibility, Masters said, that an agreement might be reached with one automaker that would set the pattern for the others.

+“I think if they can avoid having to go out on strike and the pain that occurs and still get a very good bargain, I think they’ll be better off,” he said.

-The union’s demands include 46% pay raises, a 32-hour week with 40 hours of pay, restoration of traditional pensions for new hires, union representation of workers at new battery plants and a restoration of traditional pensions.
+The union’s demands include 46% across-the-board pay raises, a 32-hour week with 40 hours of pay, restoration of traditional pensions for new hires, union representation of workers at new battery plants and a restoration of traditional pensions.
+Top-scale UAW assembly plant workers make about $32 an hour, plus annual profit sharing checks.

+In his remarks to the AP, Fain argued that worker pay isn’t what has driven up vehicle prices.
+The average price of a new car has leaped to more than $48,000 on average, in part because of still-scarce supplies resulting from a global shortage of computer chips.

+“In the last four years, the price of vehicles went up 30%,” he said.
+“Our wages went up 6%.
+There were billions of dollars in shareholder dividends.
+So our wages aren’t the problem.”

 While saying a strike by up to 146,000 members against all three major automakers is a real possibility, Fain said the union doesn’t want to strike and would prefer to to reach new contracts with them.